 When you perform an action to trigger a webhook and it doesn't work, you can use the Request log and Request detail pages to figure out what went wrong.

 If you aren't sure if a webhook triggered properly, you can look at the details of the request.
-From the list of webhooks, click the View requests link to open a log page with the last 100 requests for that webhook and what each request returned.
+From the list of webhooks, click the View requests link to open a log page with a recent history of requests for that webhook and what each request returned.

 A page opens with a list of request logs for the webhook.
 Click the Load new requests button to refresh the page with new requests.